 They are so well trained and both posed beautifully “Sitting Pretty” (in their bow tie and bow by HandMade in the Hammer) and giving each other hugs.

 I have been trying to teach my dog Kilo the Pug to “Sit Pretty” with limited success.
 His body shape does not make it easy since he’s top heavy and has very narrow hips.
-Grizzly being a German Shepherd also has a heavier top and long body so I got Taylor to give some tips on how to teach Kilo and your dogs.
+Grizzly being a German Shepherd also has a heavier top and long body so I got Taylor to give some tips on how to train Kilo and your dogs to do this trick.